GLOBAL MARKETS-Stocks, dollar pull back after soft ISM data

 a rate hike by the U.S. Federal Reserve in September, with the

-odds of a rate hike this month now at 18 percent, versus 21
+odds of a rate hike this month now at 15 percent versus 21

 percent on Friday, according to CME's FedWatch tool.